Create a Docker image of a Next.js application

 • You deploy your application on an enterprise server and don't want to host it on a third-party cloud hosting.

-• A web hosting platform like Vercel requires a Team plan when the project is inside an organization.
-For a non-profit organization like OSS Cameroon with a limited resources, building a Docker image can be a solution.
+• A web hosting platform like Vercel requires a team plan when the project repository is inside a GitHub organization.
+Building a Docker image can be a solution for a non-profit organization like OSS Cameroon with limited resources.

 Prerequisites